boucadair/ipfix-tcpoptions-and-v6eh/draft-ietf-opsawg-ipfix-tcpo-v6eh.md

   When the aggregate length of headers of an IPv6 packet exceeds that size, the packet will be discarded or deferred to a slow path.

 : The ipv6ExtensionHeadersChainLength IE is used to report, in octets, the length of an extension header chain observed in a Flow.
 The length is the sum of the length of all extension headers of the chain.
-Exporting such information may help identifying root causes of performance degradation, including packet drops.
+Exporting such information might help identifying root causes of performance degradation, including packet drops.

 : If several extension header chains are observed in a Flow, each header chain length MUST be exported in a separate ipv6ExtensionHeadersChainLength IE.